-Works in other areas as identified or following a reasonable request in order to support the organisation in managing safe patient/client care and maintaining service delivery.
+- Works in other areas identified or following a reasonable request in order to support the organisation in managing safe patient/client care and maintaining service delivery. - Participates in the Saturday roster, Public holiday roster cover and on-call roster as provided by the specified Pharmacy Department.